Patrick Craig is a countertenor, harpist, teacher, lecturer and conductor.

 Patrick Craig began conducting as Organ Scholar at Selwyn College, Cambridge.
 It was here that he first staged a concert of music for women's voices featuring Britten's A Ceremony of Carols, which he also accompanied on the harp.
 On arriving in London to take up a place as a countertenor at the Royal College of Music, he formed Aurora Nova.
 Working with the finest female choral singers in London he was afforded unique opportunities as a conductor.
 Aurora Nova became the first all-female professional choir to lead Sunday worship at St Paul's Cathedral.
 He led them on their first tour of USA, and also conducted the City of London Sinfonia in a series of Orchestral Masses at St Paul's.

 In 2016 Patrick became the Musical Director of the Temenos Chamber Choir in Sevenoaks.
-Other conducting opportunities have included guest conducting The Cardinall's Musick at the Brinkburn, Brighton and Aldeburgh Festivals.
+In March 2017 he will conduct his first Bach B minor Mass with them.
+Other conducting opportunities have included guest conducting The Cardinall's Musick at the Lichfield, Brinkburn, Brighton and Aldeburgh Festivals.
 He is also Guest Conductor of the Cecilia Consort in Newbury where he has led performances of Poulenc's Gloria, Purcell's Dido and Aeneas and Rutter's Magnificat.

-Patrick has also taught and directed on Tallis Scholars Summer Schools in UK, USA and Australia, and was a guest tutor on the new Renaissance Academy Summer School.
-He has also guest conducted the Chiara Choir and led one day workshops for Beverley Early Music Festival, Thames Valley Early Music Forum, Brighton Consort and Border Marches Early Music Forum.
-He also leads Lacock Courses in Monteconero, Jimena, Venice and Trogir, combining exploration of 16th and 17th century sacred music with its historical and cultural contexts, and in 2017 will lead a course in Krakow Poland for RunbySingers.
+Patrick has also taught and directed on Tallis Scholars Summer Schools in UK, Spain, USA and Australia, and was a guest tutor on the first Early Music Academy Summer School.
+He has also guest conducted the Chiara Choir and led one day workshops for Beverley Early Music Festival, Brighton Consort, the Renaissance Singers and the Unicorn Singers, as well as Border Marches, Thames Valley and Southern Early Music Forum.
+He also leads Lacock Courses in Monteconero, Jimena, Venice, Gargonza and Trogir, combining exploration of 16th and 17th century sacred music with its historical and cultural contexts, and courses in Krakow and Budapest for RunbySingers.